Dozer-Studios/PrismHelper/README.md

 2026 PrismHelper™ / DozerStudios™
 All rights reserved.

-This software is the property of DozerStudios.
+This software is the property of DozerStudios™.
 Any copying, distribution, sale or modification without written permission is prohibited.